AzizBahloul/Don-t-Blink/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-Feel free to adjust the content or styling further to fit your needs.
+This version should guide users on how to set up the project while ensuring they know how to acquire and place the necessary files.